-Hesston College has well-equipped science laboratories including wireless, computerized data gathering equipment in the physics lab.
-Computer programs, including Mathematica, Excel and LoggerPro, allow you to graph and analyze your data electronically and see the data online.
+- Hesston College has well-equipped science laboratories including wireless, computerized data gathering equipment in the physics lab.
+Computer programs, including Mathematica, allow students to graph and analyze data electronically and see the data online.

 - Physics II students also do a hands-on research project.